Hello,

 2. Snack smart.

 This is the season for running around, shopping, and going all morning or afternoon without much of a break.
 You may be hungry before your evening festivities.
 To avoid making the wrong choices when you get to a holiday event, pack a healthy snack before you head out for the afternoon.
+Again, think about a healthy food you can add to your late afternoon routine.
 A piece of fruit and string cheese, avocado on whole grain crackers, a yogurt with an apple, or a single-serving of nuts make great choices to keep your hunger at bay.
 As I discuss in my book Finally Full, Finally Slim, create the “perfect pair” by combining two foods.

-3. Indulge once in a while and mind your portions.
+3. Indulge once in a while; mind your portions.

 This is not the time to ban your favorite holiday treats.
 In fact, I have never been a fan of entirely omitting your favorite foods, unless you have no idea how to portion control them.
 The important message is to choose a treat you love and savor it.
 For example, if you are at a holiday dessert buffet, do a lap around to check out the selections, and pick a reasonable portion of the one dessert you enjoy most.
 No need to skip starches entirely either; a cup of brown rice, quinoa, or butternut squash can certainly fit into a well-planned diet.